uyuni-project/uyuni/docs/Patches_test.md

 ###### [IMPROVE_ME]

-If you want to make pkgs install and patches, you can have some troubles.

-Since each feature must be idempotent, you need to cleanup, and do not assume that some pkgs are present at beginn of your feature.
+If you want to make pkgs install and patches, you can have some troubles, since each features need to be idempotent: you need to cleanup, and do not assume that some pkgs are present at beginn of your feature, and assume that you remove the pkg

 Basically,  we use 2 REPOS for test packages: